publicdocs/uscode/assets/md/titles/usc28/us/usc/t28/ptIV/ch97/m__us_usc_t28_s1610.md

     The enactment of section 1605A, referred to in subsec. (f)(1)(A), (2)(A), refers to the enactment of [Pub.
 L. 110–181][/us/pl/110/181], which was approved Jan.
 28, 2008.

-    The Trading with the Enemy Act, referred to in subsec. (g)(2), is [act Oct.
+    The Trading with the Enemy Act, referred to in subsecs. (f)(1)(A) and (g)(2), is [act Oct.
 6, 1917, ch.
 106][/us/act/1917-10-06/ch106], [40 Stat.
-411][/us/stat/40/411], which is classified to sections 1 to 6, 7 to 39 and 41 to 44 of Title 50, Appendix, War and National Defense.
+411][/us/stat/40/411], which was classified to sections 1 to 6, 7 to 39 and 41 to 44 of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification as chapter 53 (§ 4301 et seq.) of Title 50.
+Section 5(b) of the Act, which was classified to section 5(b) of the former Appendix to Title 50, is classified to [section 4305(b) of Title 50][/us/usc/t50/s4305/b].
 For complete classification of this Act to the Code, see Tables.

     The International Emergency Economic Powers Act, referred to in subsec. (g)(2), is title II of [Pub.
 L. 95–223][/us/pl/95/223], Dec.
 28, 1977, [91 Stat.
 1626][/us/stat/91/1626], which is classified generally to chapter 35 (§ 1701 et seq.) of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1701 of Title 50][/us/usc/t50/s1701] and Tables.